Venafi/VenafiPS/docs/functions/Get-TppAttribute.md

 ```

 ### -Effective
-Get the effective values of the attribute
+Get the objects attribute value, once policies have been applied.
+This is not applicable to policies, only objects.

 ```yaml
 Type: SwitchParameter